formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 This makes the REPL a great place to experiment with Julia, test ideas, get help, and much more.

 The REPL has several differend modes:
-- The normal Julia mode
+- The normal Juia mode
 - Help mode
 - Package mode
 - Shell mode